stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

-`HTTPPath`'s argument is the name of the path variable as it is declared in the route.
-For example, if the route is `/thing/:abcdef`, `HTTPPath("abcdef")` binds the path variable.
-The actual argument can be named whatever you want - you don't have to name it the same as the path variable.
+The argument to `HTTPPath` is the name of the path variable as it is declared in the route.
+For example, if the route is `/thing/:abcdef`, the argument must be `"abcdef"`.

+The variable that `HTTPPath` is bound to can be named whatever you want - you don't have to name it the same as the path variable.

-The *type* of the path binding can be a `String` or any type that has a `parse` method ( like `int`, `double`, and `DateTime`).
+The *type* of the bound variable can be a `String` or any type that has a `parse` method ( like `int`, `double`, and `DateTime`).
 When the path binding is not a `String`, the value of the path variable is parsed according to its type.
 If parsing fails, the responder method is not invoked and a 404 Not Found response is returned.

 Query string parameters and header values may also be bound to responder methods with `HTTPQuery` and `HTTPHeader` metadata.
-The following responder method will bind the query strings parameters `limit` and `offset` to `numberOfThings` and `offset`:
+The following responder method will bind the query string parameters `limit` and `offset` to `numberOfThings` and `offset`:

 ```dart
 @httpGet